suchithra8111/Banking-System/README.md

 In this project I have used code is the implementation of a simple banking system using the concept of object oriented programming and some functions in python..

-watch the uploading video related the project Banking system in python.
+watch the uploaded video related the project Banking system in python.